jowo-io/next-auth-pubkey/README.md

      * update data previously stored under it.
      *
      * @note the storage.update method should throw an error if
-     * an existing session is not already stored under the k1.
+     * an existing data is not already stored under the k1.
      */
-    async update({ k1, session }) {
+    async update({ k1, data }) {
-      // update pubkey auth session data based on k1 id },
+      // update pubkey data based on k1 id
+    },

     /**